Politicians praise Priory Cheadle Royal Hospital's eating disorders unit

-Increasing numbers of young people are being admitted to hospitals in the UK because of eating disorders, latest figures show, with the blame in part being put on the rise of social media that has helped develop an obsession with image.
+Increasing numbers of young people are being admitted to hospitals in the UK because of eating disorders, latest figures show, with the blame in part being put on the rise of social media that has helped individuals to develop an obsession with image.

 In the year to October there was an 8% increase in the numbers, according to the Government's Health and Social Care Information Centre.

 Most of the 2,560 who went to hospital for inpatient treatment were very young – 15 was the most common age of admission for girls and 13 for boys.
 But children aged five to nine and the under-fives were also admitted.

 Priory Hospital Cheadle Royal provides two adult psychiatric intensive care units (PICUs), an adult eating disorder unit that includes day care, three children and adolescent mental health units including an acute unit, a PICU and a low secure unit for young women with emerging personality disorders.
 The site also provides open rehabilitation programmes.